Is Hyperoptic broadband any good?

 What’s bad about Hyperoptic?

-- Very limited availability - Hyperoptic only installs its services in buildings where there’s a lot of interest
+- Very limited availability - Hyperoptic only installs its services in buildings where there’s a lot of interest (use our postcode checker to see if you can get it)

 - Not the cheapest - less costly fibre connections of up to 76Mb are available from providers like TalkTalk and Plusnet